darkhelmet/verboselogging/posts/code-bubbles.md

 - video
 - ide
 ---
 This is seriously cool, and makes me want to write Java code.
-I’d at least like to try it out.
+I'd at least like to try it out.
 Read up on it at [codebubbles.org](http://codebubbles.org/).